A Laxe

 Small, in bar.

-Meals available at a bar a bit further along the main road.
-Buses to Santiago from Ourense stop here.
+There's a bar a bit further along the main road with meals.
+Buses to Santiago from Ourense also stop here -- useful to know if weather or injury forces a change of plans.

 The Road